 - Trust that our oilfield injury attorneys have in-depth knowledge of workplace safety laws to fight for your rights.

-- Comfort in the knowledge that Slack & Davis has the resources to stand up to powerful oil companies.
+- Comfort in the knowledge that Slack Davis Sanger has the resources to stand up to powerful oil companies.

 - Satisfaction from the way our compassionate team treats you as an individual, not a number.